yazz/VisualJS/README.md

     (swap-section "main" "<div>hello world</div>")

-3) press Ctrl/Alt Enter on the line and the view should swap out with the text "Hello world"
+3) press Ctrl/Alt Enter on the line and the view should swap out the whole page with the text "Hello world"